NLightD T90 Andúril Flashlight Review

 These are going for $119.95 at the moment.
 I believe NealsGadgets is the only place to get them.

-I don’t like the unnecessarily claims of “6500 lumens” (didn’t even come close) but the throw is respectable, and the SBT-90.2 beam profile is quite pleasting.
+I don’t like the unnecessary claims of “6500 lumens” (didn’t even come close) but the throw is respectable, and the SBT-90.2 beam profile is quite pleasing.
 Also overall the build quality is great, and mine was already calibrated to 21°C out of the box!

 The Big Table

 |Price in USD at publication time:||$119.95 referral link to NealsGadgets.com|

 |Candela (Calculated) in cd (at 30s)||990lux @ 5.929m = 34802cd|

 |Throw (Calculated) (m) (at 30s)||373.1 (41% of claim)^|